 Tips and Recipe Ideas

 - While you can make this dish using regular white rice, I like to use brown rice for its nutritional content.
-If you are going to use white rice, I'd use the quick-cook variety as well and keep an eye on it to make sure it's soaking up all liquids adequately and that it doesn't dry out too fast.
+If you are going to use white rice, choose one that cooks in 15-20 minutes as well and keep an eye on it to make sure it's soaking up all liquids adequately and that it doesn't dry out too fast.

-- If you like your skillet dishes to be very spicy (either spice-wise, or heat-wise) then feel free to change it up to your liking.
-If you want to make it hot, add 1 finely diced, seeded jalapeno in with the bell pepper mixture and cook as directed.
+- If you like your skillet dishes to be spicier, add a finely diced, seeded jalapeno in with the bell pepper mixture and cook as directed.

 - If you don't have fresh, whole garlic to cut yourself, you can use frozen or jarred minced garlic.